Decateron/geosource/docs/reflection.md

 # Reflection

-Overall, I think I gained a decent amount of inisght into the strengths and weaknesses of the various technologies I used.
+Overall, I think I gained a good amount of inisght into the strengths and weaknesses of the various technologies I used.

 ## What Worked